hampusramstrom/gym-threat-defense/README.md

 There are three possible rendering alternatives when running the environment.
 These are:

 ## Example
-As an example on how to use Threat Defense enviornment, we provide a simple Q-learning implementation, [ql-agent-example.py](ql_agent_example.py), where a table is used to store the data.
+As an example on how to use the Threat Defense environment, we provide a simple Q-learning implementation, [ql-agent-example.py](example/ql_agent_example.py), where a table is used to store the data.

 ## Template
 [How to create new environments for Gym](https://github.com/openai/gym/tree/master/gym/envs#how-to-create-new-environments-for-gym)